awsdocs/aws-systems-manager-user-guide/doc_source/parameter-search.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Parameter Store**\.

-1. Click in the search box and choose how you want to search\.
+1. Select in the search box and choose how you want to search\.
 For example, Type or Name\.

 1. Provide information for the search type you selected\.
 For example:
    + If you are searching by Type, choose from String, StringList, or SecureString\.